What is radiation therapy for lung cancer?

 SBRT is becoming the preferred treatment for early-stage, non-small cell lung cancer in patients who cannot tolerate surgery.
-Compared to the traditional radiation approach, SBRT reduces toxicity and increases patient convenience by replacing 30-35 treatments with just 1 treatment.
+Compared to the traditional radiation approach, SBRT reduces toxicity and increases patient convenience by replacing 30-35 treatments with just one treatment.
 For more than 95 percent of those patients, the tumor never grows back.